-This message stream is also used to wrap SSL handshake payload, if encryption is needed.
-In this scenario, where PRELOGIN message is transporting the SSL handshake payload, the packet data is simply the raw bytes of the SSL handshake payload.
+In TDS 7.x, this message stream is also used to wrap the SSL handshake payload, if encryption is needed.
+In this scenario, where the PRELOGIN message is transporting the SSL handshake payload, the packet data is simply the raw bytes of the SSL handshake payload.